hapax/hapax.github.io/assets/bhqc.md

 play an important role in the life of star systems, galaxies, and even the early universe.

-In 2015, the gravitational wave observatory LIGO detected a signal which could only be explained by two black holes, spiralling inwards and merging a billion light years away.
+In 2015, the gravitational wave observatory LIGO detected ripples in spacetime which could only be explained by two black holes, spiralling inwards and merging a billion light years away.
 We've known since the 1990s that a supermassive black hole, millions of times heavier than our sun, lurks in